learningworks/moodle-block_enrolmenttimer/enrolmenttimer/README.md

 VERSION UPDATES
 ===============

-Version 2014080700, -Removed a dump of the time units to display (found by Ralf Brauckhoff)
+Version 2015020200,
+- Updated background image URL's and checked 2.8 functionlaity

+Version 2014061205,
-Version 2014061205, - Fixed up the functionality so the actual text value of each incremental value is only set in one place.
-Code is more streamlined in this file also. - As per the request of 'German Valero', I have added the remaining strings to the langfile for easy AMOS language conversion
+- Fixed up the functionality so the actual text value of each incremental value is only set in one place.
+Code is more streamlined in this file also.
+- As per the request of 'German Valero', I have added the remaining strings to the langfile for easy AMOS language conversion

+Version 2014061101,
-Version 2014061101, - Function Names have been updated to align with the Moodle frankenstyle naming convention
+- Function Names have been updated to align with the Moodle frankenstyle naming convention